apache/incubator-weex/doc/source/guide/tools/toolkit.md

 ### debug

 weex-toolkit has the ability to extend third party script.
-And **[weex devtools](https://github.com/weexteam/weex-devtool)** is a custom devtools for weex that implements [Chrome Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol), it is designed to help you quickly inspect your app and debug your JS bundle source in a chrome web page, both android and iOS platform are supported.
+And **[Weex devtools](https://github.com/weexteam/weex-devtool)** is a custom devtools for Weex that implements [Chrome Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol), it is designed to help you quickly inspect your app and debug your JS bundle source in a Chrome web page, both android and iOS platform are supported.
 So you can use weex-devtools feature by weex-toolkit.

 #### usage